James Berry (executioner): Career

-His very first execution was of Robert F. Vickers and William Innes, two young poachers who murdered two gamekeepers named John Fortune and John McDiarmid while stealing game in Gorebridge, Scotland.
+Berry's first executions were of Robert F. Vickers and William Innes, poachers who had murdered two gamekeepers named John Fortune and John McDiarmid while stealing game in Gorebridge, Scotland.
 They were executed on 31 March 1884 at Calton Prison in Edinburgh.

-He executed Thomas Parry on 20 January 1885, at Galway Prison for the murder of Miss Burns.

-He was the executioner who failed to hang John Babbacombe Lee – "The Man They Couldn't Hang" – in 1885.
-After three attempts, in which the trap door repeatedly failed to open, Lee's sentence was commuted to life imprisonment.
+Berry was the executioner who failed to hang John Babbacombe Lee, known as "The Man They Couldn't Hang", in 1885.
+After three attempts, during which the trap door repeatedly failed to open, Lee's sentence was commuted to life imprisonment.

-He executed an old Birmingham man named Moses Shrimpton who had already been arrested for poaching in February 1848, and as he was stealing game many years later, he murdered Constable Davies, a policeman that tried to stop him.
-Shrimpton was executed on 25 May 1885 in the courtyard of Worcester Prison.
+Berry executed an old Birmingham man named Moses Shrimpton, who had murdered a policeman who tried to stop him from stealing game, on 25 May 1885 in the courtyard of Worcester Prison.
 Shrimpton's neck muscles were weak, resulting in him being decapitated during the drop.

-He executed Robert Goodale, who murdered his wife, Bathsheba Shield Clack.
-During his execution at Norwich Castle on 30 November 1885, he was decapitated because the rope was too long.
+Berry also executed Robert Goodale, a man who had murdered his wife.
+During his execution at Norwich Castle on 30 November 1885, Goodale was decapitated because the rope was too long.
 This became known as the "Goodale Mess."
 The rope that was used for the execution of Goodale was also used for the execution of John Williams, at Hereford Prison, on 23 November 1885, exactly one week earlier.

-He executed George Horton on 1 February 1886, at Derby Prison for poisoning his young daughter.

-He executed Rudge, Martin, and Baker, a gang of three that committed a jewel robbery which resulted in the death of Constable Byrnes and the wounding of two other policemen.
-They were executed on 8 February 1886 at Carlisle Prison.